All Episodes

 Which is a bit unique in the charity business.

-We're rated number one by charity navigators, so I mean, we're the real deal.
+We're rated number one by Charity Navigators, so, I mean, we're the real deal.

-Yeah, well, they uh the these guys really are.
+Yeah, these guys really are.

-Um but Pete actually runs the thing.
+But Pete actually runs the thing.

-He's uh but they do golf tournaments all over the country.
+They do golf tournaments all over the country.

-And well, no, I well, I don't know if I've last year we gave well we got a number of awards every year.
+And well, no, well, I don't know if I'm last year.

-And they asked me to introduce AIS and they asked me to keep it to a minute, and I said that's insulting.
+And they asked me to keep it to a minute.

 To introduce Ailes in a minute.